matthewlboyd/matthewlboyd.com/_posts/2018-07-06-mikrotik-hex-router-centurylink-pppoe.md

 ---
 layout: post
 comments: true
-title: Using Mikrotik Hex router with Centurylink fiber and PPPOE
+title: Using a Mikrotik Hex router with Centurylink fiber and PPPOE
 ---

 # Intro

-Living in a growing technology city like Portland, one would think you would have several options for an ISP.
+Living in a burgeoning technology city like Portland, one would think you would have several options for an ISP.
 However, like most places, Portland is limited to just two options: Comcast or Centurylink (Google Fiber being the perennial tease).